 Thanks to universal verifiability, electoral authorities can verify the votes during counting to see whether they have been manipulated in the electronic ballot box.
 The check is comparable to the recounting of physical ballots.
 Universal verifiability enables independent control and verification of the ballot by the cantons.
 For universal verifiability, separate software is required, which is referred to as a verifier.

 In the case of individual verifiability, voters receive choice return codes on paper together with their election or voting documents.
 When they cast their vote, they compare the codes with the codes shown on the screen and can thus be sure that their vote has arrived correctly in the ballot box.

 Swiss Post’s new e-voting system provides complete verifiability.
-Cantonal electoral authorities can use the system to check all electronically cast votes after the ballot box has been closed and determine any irregularities.
-Verification software is available to the authorities for these checks.
-The software, which is independent of the system and not connected to the Internet, provides proof of whether the generated cryptographic evidence has been registered correctly.
+Cantonal electoral authorities can use this system to check all electronically cast votes after the ballot box has been closed and determine any irregularities.
+The verification software is available to the auditors for these checks.
+This software, which is independent of the system and not connected to any network, provides proof of whether the generated cryptographic evidence has been registered correctly.
 If all evidence is correct, the authenticity of all electronically cast votes and their counting is confirmed.
 Among other things, the software detects if the server on which the provider is running the system has been infiltrated.

-Swiss Post will be publishing the software source code under an open-source licence in the autumn.
+Swiss Post will publish the verification software under an expansive open-source licence.